YottaDB/YDBDoc/ProgGuide/isv.rst

 The $ZROUTINES ISV allows individual UNIX shared library file names to be specified in the search path.
 During a search for auto-ZLINK, when a shared library is encountered, it is probed for a given routine and, if found, that routine is linked/loaded into the image.
 During an explicit ZLINK, all shared libraries in $ZROUTINES are ignored and are not searched for a given routine.

 $ZROUTINES syntax contains a file-specification indicating shared library file path.
-YottaDB/GT.M does not require any designated extension for the shared library component of $ZROUTINES.
+YottaDB does not require any designated extension for the shared library component of $ZROUTINES.
 Any file specification that does not name a directory is treated as shared library.
-However, it is recommended that the extension commonly used on a given platform for shared library files be given to any YottaDB/GT.M shared libraries.
-See “Linking YottaDB/GT.M Shared Images”.
+However, it is recommended that the extension commonly used on a given platform for shared library files be given to any YottaDB shared libraries.
+See “Linking YottaDB Shared Images”.
 A shared library component cannot specify source directories.
-YottaDB/GT.M reports an error at an attempt to associate any source directory with a shared library in $ZROUTINES.
+YottaDB reports an error at an attempt to associate any source directory with a shared library in $ZROUTINES.

 The following traits of $ZROUTINES help support shared libraries: